univbb/LuaTypeFramework/README.md

 # LuaTypeFramework
 TypeFramework is a Lua Framework that have some custom functions, based on C++/C functions!

+Here goes the skeleton of a Lua TypeFramework code:
 ```lua
 local TypeFramework = require('TypeFramework')
 TypeFramework:Load() --> load functions